jpasqua/MultiMon/doc/PluginGuide.md

 	* How often to refresh the UI
 	* A representation of the units of the refresh interval (i.e. is it seconds, minutes, etc.)
 * **form.json**: A [jsonform](https://github.com/jsonform/jsonform) descriptor that is used by the Web UI to allow the user to display and edit the settings.
 Using this mechanism, a plugin can augment *MultiMon*'s Web UI without creating a new HTML template or writing custom code.
 * **screen.json**: A description of the layout and content of the screen.
 The FlexScreen class is responsible for parsing this description and displaying information - no custom code is required.
 FlexScreen can display things like floats, ints, and string using a format you specify.
-It can also display more complex things like a clock that automatically updates itself.
+It can also display more complex things like a progreess/status bar.
+At the moment, that's the only complex thing.

 ### Custom Code